“A Festivus for the rest of us!” – Frank Costanza

 Sigh, I suppose it is a part of life to long for simpler times that no longer exist.
 A time when uppercutting someone onto a bed of spikes really meant something.
 But alas all we’re left with is nostalgia and memories.
 And also an awesome Fatality Montage assembled by some generous public servant.

-Uh oh here comes an acquaintance you know but don’t speak with.
+Uh oh here comes an acquaintance you know but don’t really speak with.
 Do you avoid eye contact?
 No that’s rude.
 Head nod?
 Half smile?
 A salute?

 Since the beginning of time, people have struggled with the right and appropriate way to acknowledge someone you pass in close quarters.